 Model Bait Regulation

 Additional research was conducted by reviewing bait laws in other states, and a draft Model Bait Regulation was produced from the combined research.
 The draft was shared with state fish and wildlife experts, including lawyers, requesting comments.
-The comments were incorporated into the final version.
+The comments were incorporated into the final version, which is attached below.
 The document includes a discussion of the process and an analysis of the findings.
-The report will be posted upon completion.

 Mississippi-Alabama Sea Grant Legal Program